CyVerse-learning-materials/foss-2019/getting_started/agenda.rst

     * -
       - 3:45-4:15
       - Intro to Cloud Computing: XSEDE Allocations (Tyson)
-      - How to submit an allocation request to XSEDE
+      - How to submit an allocation request to XSEDE `Talk Slides <link-here>`_
     * -
       - 4:15-4:45
       - Intro to High Performance and Throughput Computing: XSEDE, TACC, Open Science Grid (Tyson)
       - Hands On
     * -
       - 4:45-5:00
       - Wrap-up, Discussion, Q&A